Ynni Cymru

-Ynni Cymru (Energy Wales) is a publicly owned energy company of the Welsh Government, based in Anglesey, Wales.
-The company launched in August 2023, and it aims to support investment in Welsh community-owned renewable energy generation, although its full responsibility in the projects it funds are still to be determined.
+Ynni Cymru (energy Wales) is an energy programme of the Welsh Government.
+It was to be established as a publicly owned energy company that would be based in Anglesey, Wales.
+It was launched in August 2023, and it aimed to support investment in Welsh community-owned renewable energy generation, although its full responsibility in the projects it funds are still to be determined.

-Proposals for the company have been raised by Plaid Cymru since at least 2016, and was included in the 2021 Welsh Labour–Plaid Cymru agreement, which was followed by a commitment by the government to first explore the concept, and later to establish the company.
-The company currently funds eleven projects in Wales using grants under its name.
+Proposals for a company have been raised by Plaid Cymru since at least 2016, and was included in the 2021 Welsh Labour–Plaid Cymru agreement, which was followed by a commitment by the government to first explore the concept, and later to establish the company.
+It currently funds eleven projects in Wales using grants under its name.

 Ynni Cymru differs from Trydan Gwyrdd Cymru, a state-owned company launched by the Welsh Government in 2024, which is a renewable energy developer.

 Background and history

 Initial Plaid Cymru proposals

 Ynni Cymru was raised by Simon Thomas, an AM for Plaid Cymru, in December 2016 to the Institute of Welsh Affairs, with it being debated in the Welsh Assembly in June 2018, and repeated by Plaid Cymru in April 2021.
 The party proposed it should be based in Anglesey and be a national not-for-dividend arms-length "project development company" of the Welsh Government.
 It was compared to Transport for Wales and the Development Bank of Wales.
 It was proposed that it would oversee and invest in the private sector and invest its profits in improving services and prices.
 Plaid argued such a company would focus on zero carbon electricity generation, develop an "energy atlas" of areas in Wales with "green energy potential", to identify opportunities to develop firms and projects, and develop a network of regional and local energy companies to fit local demand.
 Plaid proposed the company should aim to reduce the cost and consumption of energy in homes and businesses, make Wales self-sufficient and an exporter of renewable energy, and increasing the use of smart meters to improve the decision making of consumers.
 It was proposed to fund the mass installation of solar panels on buildings and lampposts, while outsourcing the projects to local companies, develop the use of publicly owned land for renewable energy use, and to develop large-scale energy generation and storage capacity.